Post

 Suspension

-• Description/Symptoms: Clunking or rattling noises when turning or going over bumps
+• Description/Symptoms: Clunking noises from the suspension, particularly when going over bumps, imprecise handling.

 • Recalls: None Found